-Balliol is one of the oldest and largest colleges.
-In the 19th century it led the University reforms that resulted in the selection of students solely on academic ability.
-This remains the cornerstone of the University’s admissions policy: we are committed to attracting women and men of exceptional potential regardless of their social, cultural or educational background.
+Balliol is one of the oldest colleges, and has a large student body.
+In the 19th century we led the University reforms that resulted in the selection of students solely on academic ability.
+We are committed to attracting women and men of exceptional potential regardless of their social, cultural or educational background.

 Read more on the college website.